Olympe de Gouges: Revolutionary politics

 A passionate advocate of human rights, de Gouges greeted the outbreak of the Revolution with hope and joy, but soon became disenchanted when égalité (equal rights) was not extended to women.
 In 1791, influenced and inspired by John Locke's treatises on natural rights, de Gouges became part of the Society of the Friends of Truth, also known as the "Social Club," which was an association whose goals included establishing equal political and legal rights for women.
 Members sometimes gathered at the home of the well-known women's rights advocate, Sophie de Condorcet.
 In 1791, in response to the Declaration of the Rights of Man and of the Citizen, she wrote the Déclaration des droits de la Femme et de la Citoyenne ("Declaration of the Rights of Woman and of the Female Citizen").
 In that pamphlet she expressed, for the first time, her famous statement:

 A woman has the right to mount the scaffold.
-She must possess equally the right to mount the speaker's platform.
+She must equally have the right to mount the speaker's platform.

 This was followed by her Contrat Social ("Social Contract", named after a famous work of Jean-Jacques Rousseau), proposing marriage based upon gender equality.

 In 1790 and 1791, in the French colony of Saint-Domingue (present-day Haiti), free people of colour and African slaves revolted in response to the ideals expressed in the Declaration of the Rights of Man and of the Citizen.
 De Gouges did not approve of violent revolution, and published L'Esclavage des Noirs with a preface in 1792, arguing that the slaves and the free people who responded to the horrors of slavery with "barbaric and atrocious torture" in turn justified the behavior of the tyrants.
 In Paris, de Gouges was accused by the mayor of Paris of having incited the insurrection in Saint-Domingue with the play.
 When it was staged again in December 1792 a riot erupted in Paris.